jquast/x84/docs/intro.rst

 Asynchronous inter-process communication between sessions is provided through an event queuing framework, for scripting of 'shared' experiences.
 Several examples of these are provided, such as *chat.py*.
 The default board provides several activities.

 A Posix operating system is required.
 Alternative implementations of python may work.
-Blowfish encryption of user account passwords is recommended, but requires a C compiler to install the dependent module, *py-bcrypt*.
-Otherwise, a best-effort sha256 hash is implemented by default.

 Portability is as equal to python, and has been tested on Raspberry Pi, Android, Mac, OpenBSD, Solaris, etc.

 **ANSI Art**, such as found on ACiD_ *dark domains* DVD, is translated for reasonably accurate reproductions for both UTF-8 and IBM CP437 terminals.
 This allows classic DOS art to be used on modern terminals such as Terminal.app, or classic emulating terminals such as syncterm_.
 Artwork with Sauce_ records are also supported.